Boosting Workplace Morale With Murals: The Power of Art

 Getting Employee Input on Mural Design and Themes

-Consider sending out an email survey asking:
+Consider sending an email survey asking:

 - What themes inspire or motivate you?